 Ham Slicer / Jamonero

-Primary tasks: Slicing jamón ibérico and prosciutto from a whole leg mounted on a jamonero stand.
-Also serves smoked salmon, cold cut preparation, and any thin-slice application on large proteins.
+Primary tasks: slicing jamón ibérico and prosciutto from a whole leg mounted on a jamonero stand.
+It also serves smoked salmon, handles cold cut preparation, and manages any thin-slice application on large proteins.
+In purpose it is a close relative of the carving and slicing knife, and it shares the long, lean geometry of the Japanese sujihiki, trading that knife's stiffness for far more give.

-Limitations: In the authentic Spanish context, jamón carving is a skilled craft performed by a trained cortador.
-For home use, a long slicing knife serves the function adequately unless you are a serious jamón devotee.
+Limitations: in the authentic Spanish context, jamón carving is a skilled craft performed by a trained cortador (a professional ham carver).
+For home use, a long slicing knife serves the function perfectly well unless you are a serious jamón devotee.

 Cheese Knives (Family)

-Cheese preparation uses a family of purpose-specific shapes — four types addressing four texture problems.
+Cheese preparation uses a family of purpose-specific shapes: four types that address four different texture problems.

-Semi-hard plane / perforated knife: Thin with holes in the face to reduce suction and adhesion on semi-firm cheeses; soft and semi-hard cheeses stick to solid blades and tear, while perforated blades peel away cleanly.
+Semi-hard plane or perforated knife: Thin, with holes cut into the face of the blade to reduce suction and sticking on semi-firm cheeses.
+Soft and semi-hard cheeses cling to a solid blade and tear, while a perforated blade peels away cleanly.

-Soft cheese fork-tip or spreader: Thin, forked tip for slicing and transferring soft cheeses (Brie, Camembert, chèvre) without a secondary tool; or blunt and flexible for spreading fresh cheeses.
+Soft cheese fork-tip or spreader: Thin, with a forked tip for slicing and transferring soft cheeses (Brie, Camembert, chèvre) without reaching for a second tool.
+Spreaders are blunt and flexible for fresh cheeses.

-Girolle cheese curler: Rotating blade that curls certain cheeses (Tête de Moine) into rosettes — very specialized.
+Girolle cheese curler: A rotating blade that curls certain cheeses (Tête de Moine) into thin rosettes.
+This is a very specialized tool.

-Using the wrong shape on a fine aged Parmesan or a ripe camembert produces an inferior result.
+Using the wrong shape on a fine aged Parmesan or a ripe Camembert produces an inferior result.
+For sharpening and storage guidance that applies across all of these, see care.

 Oyster Knife / Clam Knife

-A prying tool, not a cutting tool.
-Short, thick, and rigid.
-The oyster knife is a lever — toughness over edge retention.
-The tip is inserted at the hinge; the blade is rotated to break the hinge muscle; the shell is lifted and the adductor muscle cut.
+A prying tool, not a cutting tool: short, thick, and rigid.
+The oyster knife is essentially a lever, built for toughness rather than edge retention.
+The tip is inserted at the hinge, the blade is twisted to pop the hinge muscle, then the shell is lifted and the The strong muscle that holds the two halves of the shell shut; cutting it frees the meat from the shell is cut to free the meat.

-Primary tasks: Shucking oysters; opening clams.
-The clam knife is wider and more rounded; technique differs (sawing entry rather than straight pry).
+Primary tasks: shucking oysters and opening clams.
+The clam knife is wider and more rounded, and the technique differs (a sawing entry rather than a straight pry).

-Safety note: A hand guard or oyster glove is strongly recommended — the hand holding the oyster is always at risk.
+Safety note: a hand guard or chain-mail oyster glove is strongly recommended, because the hand holding the shell is always in the path of the blade.

 Gyuto